 Are you in pain following a recent hernia mesh operation?

 Wondering if you're' eligible to file a hernia mesh lawsuit?
 Right now In the U.S., we're seeing a large increase in these type of cases.
 Dangerous products continue to flood the market and patients continue to receive faulty mesh.
 Medical device manufacturers are putting patient's health at a severe risk and raking in the money.

 Contact us now if you're suffering.
-You may be entitled to substantial compensation and the consolation is always FREE.
+You may be entitled to substantial compensation and the consultation is always FREE.

 Date of operation